Brioni (brand): Kering acquisition

-Production
+After a few seasons where a handful of looks were presented alongside the signature men’s shows, Brioni introduced the brand’s first womenswear collection in 2024.
+In 2025, the brand partnered with Mr Porter on a 25-piece capsule collection.

+Operations
-In 2020, Brioni operated 30 stores, and had 1,350 employees, including 1,000 tailors in production facilities.

-Since 1985, Brioni has operated the tailoring school Scuola di Alta Sartoria located near its factory in Penne, Italy.
+In 2020, Brioni had 1,350 employees, including 1,000 tailors in production facilities in the towns of Penne, Montebello di Bertona and Civitella Casanova, among others.
+Since 1985, Brioni has operated the tailoring school Scuola di Alta Sartoria located near its factory in Penne.
 A made-to-measure suit requires 200 tailors and quality control specialists before shipment.

-A Brioni!jacket requires 12,000 stitches, only 17% of which are visible externally.
+A Brioni jacket requires 12,000 stitches, only 17% of which are visible externally.
 Garments are pressed and steamed around 80 times to lengthen the fabric.